 Spring 2026, University of Virginia.
 This graduate seminar explores the security of large language models and AI systems.
 Topics include adversarial attacks, jailbreaking, prompt injection, data poisoning, safety alignment, guardrails, and secure deployment architectures.
 Students will critically analyze recent research from top-tier venues (IEEE S&P, USENIX Security, CCS, NDSS, NSDI, ASPLOS) and leading industry labs, present papers, and conduct original research projects.

-The course features guest lectures and hands-on workshops from industry practitioners at Google, Cisco, Dreadnode, and other leading organizations working on AI security.
+The course features guest lectures and hands-on workshops from industry practitioners at Google, Cisco, IBM, Dreadnode, and other leading organizations working on AI security.

 Course Topics